zaydlang/GbaPpuFrameCapture/README.md

 Once you run the rom, it will tell you what the size of the compressed results in SRAM are.
 Save this number.

- put the resulting save file in the `interp` folder, and name it `results.sav`. make and run the C program in there (use the saved number as the first parameter), and it will generate a map that shows you where the idles occurred.
+Make and run the C program in the `interp` folder (use the save file path as the first parameter and the saved number as the second parameter), and it will generate a map that shows you where the idles occurred.
 0 = no idle, 1 = idle, left = start of scanline, right = end of scanline.
 It will also create a `decompressed-results.sav` which contains this information in binary form in case you want to use the data to visualize things or whatever.

 There's also a python script in `interp` to visualize the result data but it doesn't work.
 Might fix it later.